Diseases & Conditions

 - Formation of new bone in a "sunburst" pattern

 Magnetic resonance imaging (MRI) scans.
-These studies provide detailed views of bone marrow and other soft tissues.
+MRI scans provide detailed views of bone marrow and other soft tissues.
 An MRI will help your doctor determine the extent of the tumor and look for the spread of cancer to other parts of your body.

 Computerized tomography (CT) scan.
-These studies provide cross-sectional images that can help your doctor further evaluate the tumor.
-While MRIs are generally considered more helpful than CT scans in the study of osteosarcomas, a CT scan may be ordered for patients who are unable to tolerate an enclosed MRI.
+CT scans provide cross-sectional images that can help your doctor further evaluate the tumor.
+While MRI scans are generally considered more helpful than CT scans in the study of osteosarcomas, a CT scan may be ordered for patients who are unable to tolerate an enclosed MRI.

-Despite these limitations, your doctor may order the test to get a better overall picture of your condition and because alkaline phosphatase levels in osteosarcoma are known to be related to prognosis.
+Despite these limitations, the doctor may order the test to get a better overall picture of your or your child's condition and because alkaline phosphatase levels in osteosarcoma are known to be related to prognosis.

 Biopsy.
 A biopsy is needed to confirm the diagnosis of osteosarcoma.
 In a biopsy, a small sample of the tumor is removed and examined under a microscope.
 The procedure can be performed under local anesthesia with a needle or as a small open operation.

-During the biopsy, your doctor will look for irregular osteoid and other characteristic features of osteosarcomas.
+During the biopsy, the doctor will look for irregular osteoid and other characteristic features of osteosarcomas.
 Irregular osteoid often appears in a collection of cells that have a spindle-shaped appearance.

 Staging.
-Once the tumor has been identified as osteosarcoma, your doctor will use imaging studies and other tests to determine if the cancer has spread.
-This process is known as "staging."
-Identifying the stage of the tumor will help your doctor determine the most effective treatment strategy.
+Once the tumor has been identified as osteosarcoma, the doctor will use imaging studies and other tests to determine if the cancer has spread.
+This process is known as staging.
+Identifying the stage of the tumor will help the doctor determine the most effective treatment strategy.

 Subtypes of Osteosarcoma

-Doctors have identified several different subtypes of osteosarcoma, based on how the tumors look on x-ray and under the microscope.
+Doctors have identified several different subtypes of osteosarcoma, based on how the tumors look on X-ray and under the microscope.
 The specific osteosarcoma subtype is determined during the biopsy.
-It is important to know which subtype you have since each one progresses differently and responds differently to certain treatments.
+It is important to know which subtype you or your child have since each one progresses differently and responds differently to certain treatments.

 Some of the more common subtypes are described below.

 Conventional osteosarcomas.
 This is the most common subtype of osteosarcoma.
-Conventional osteosarcomas most often occur near the knee—at the lower end of the femur (thighbone) or upper end of the tibia (shinbone).
+Conventional osteosarcomas most often occur near the knee — at the lower end of the femur or upper end of the tibia.